cbourke/ComputerScienceII/documents/laGuidelines.md

         submitted code.

     -   The webgrader, <https://cse-linux-01.unl.edu/~c-cbourke3/CSCE156/grade/>
-        (use your Canvas credentials to login)
+        (use your Canvas credentials to login; URL may differ depending on course/section)

 -   LAs should provide extensive line-by-line comments (including positive comments when appropriate) through codepost.
 Grade